samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 The `NewMainKubelet` is defined in `pkg/kubelet/kubelet.go: 386`. `NewMainKubelet` instantiates a new Kubelet object along with all the required internal modules.
 No initialization of Kubelet and its modules happen here.

-1. At this point the following things need to set for the kubelet to be initialized.
+- At this point the following things need to set for the kubelet to be initialized:
 	- `rootDirectory`(default `/var/lib/kubelet`, `cmd/kubelet/app/options/options.go: 44`)
 	- `podLogsDir` (default `/var/log/pods`, `pkg/kubelet/apis/config/types.go: 92`)
 	- `kubeCfg.SyncFrequency.Duration` is greater than `0`.